spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/check-efi-limit.md

 9. Select the USB as the boot volume.

-10. As the Edge host boots up, you will see output similar to the following on the screen.
+10. As the Edge host boots up, the console will produce output similar to the following on the screen.

     ```shell
     BdsDxe: loading Boot0001 "UEFI QEMU DVD-ROM QM00003 " from PciRoot(0x0)/Pci(0x1,0x1)/Ata(Secondary,Master,0x0)